 - Students participate in a "Preparation for Field" seminar.
-This course covers choosing a field placement site, preparation for placement readiness, assessment of personal strengths and weaknesses, resume writing, interviewing skills, the role of a professional social worker, MN Board of Social Work licensing requirements, contracting with an agency, writing goals and objectives, effectively utilizing supervision, and getting the most out of a field placement.
+This course covers choosing a field placement site, preparation for placement readiness, assessment of personal strengths and weaknesses, resume writing, interviewing skills, the role of a professional social worker, Minnesota Board of Social Work licensing requirements, contracting with an agency, writing goals and objectives, effectively using supervision and getting the most out of a field placement.

-- Students formalize a comprehensive performance plan including evaluation criteria within 2 weeks of placement.
+- Students formalize a comprehensive performance plan, including evaluation criteria, within two weeks of placement.

 - Student assignments include opportunities to develop skills in client system analysis, professional documentation and presentation, community resource development, and professional values and ethical considerations.

 The second part is the field placement .
 The College of St. Scholastica offers two placement opportunities: